rackerlabs/technical-blog/content/blog/2021/2021-06-22-cloud-native-development-challenges-and-solutions/index.md

 Interested in learning how to identify the right application modernization approach for your business?
-[Register now](https://www.brighttalk.com/webcast/17680/495173?utm_source=RackspaceTechnology&utm_medium=brighttalk&utm_campaign=495173) to join us for a virtual discussion with technology e]xperts to learn how to accelerate your journey to modern applications leveraging cloud-native technologies.
+[Register now](https://www.brighttalk.com/webcast/17680/495173?utm_source=RackspaceTechnology&utm_medium=brighttalk&utm_campaign=495173) to join us for a virtual discussion with technology experts to learn how to accelerate your journey to modern applications leveraging cloud-native technologies.